Where to find fried insects in Phuket

 ☆ Size: XL

 ☆ Taste: Medium to strong taste with a bitter aftertaste like an old green tea.

 Looks familiar to everyone.
 As it’s a bit plump, you can expect it to have some fatty inside.

 ☆ Consistency: A bit crunchy and soft inside

 ☆ Taste: Medium at first, then a bit bitter… like soap.

 ✎ Which drink?: Sauvignon Blanc… or Beer

-Almost same as the above crickets, but less scary to bite as the inside is not going to pop in your mouth.
+Almost the same as the above crickets, but less scary to bite as the inside will not pop in your mouth.

 ☆ Size: S